neuropacs/neuropacs-docs/docs/ingestion-options/web-portal.md

 ## Overview

-Our secure web portal provides a user-friendly interface for uploading, managing, and retrieving medical imaging studies and diagnostic reports.
+Our secure web portal provides a user-friendly interface for uploading, managing, and retrieving analysis reports.
 This guide walks you through the main workflows, illustrated with screenshots to help you get started quickly.

 ## Key Benefits